Exploring Departmental Awards for SAGE

 — SAGE at Sydney (@SAGEatSydney) February 21, 2020

-Based on the presentations and group discussions, the WA Regional Network have developed If This, Then That – a set of rehearsal narratives to guide staff in responding to challenging situations about gender equity.
+Based on the presentations and group discussions, the WA Regional Network have developed If This, Then That, a set of rehearsal narratives to guide staff in responding to challenging situations about gender equity.
 The Network is happy to take further submissions for the resource, such as suggestions for other scenarios.

-Achieving gender equity targets through systemic change (NSW)
+Achieving gender equity targets through systemic change

-This workshop built upon findings from the ‘Strategies for Success’ Symposium held at UTS in July 2019.
-Collaborators from the NSW Regional Network, including Western Sydney University and Macquarie University, also shared their practical experiences, which include increases in female applicants in STEMM by using gender neutral language in recruitment.
-They also discussed challenges such as setting targets for intersectionality/diversity KPIs and the complexity involved in taking an university-wide approach across different sectors.
+This workshop built upon findings from the Strategies for Success Symposium held at UTS in July 2019.
+Collaborators from the NSW Regional Network (including Western Sydney University and Macquarie University) also shared their practical experiences, which include increasing female applicants in STEMM by using gender-neutral language in recruitment.
+They also discussed challenges such as setting targets for intersectionality, key performance indicators for diversity, and the complexity involved in taking an university-wide approach across different sectors.

 Discussion groups focused on connecting the global and local; discussing the merit principle; recruitment changes, retention, promotion and succession planning; monitoring and evaluation; and building capacity for cultural change.